RickBr0wn/helper-files/BLANK_README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+## Commit message rules

+Consider starting the commit message with an applicable emoji:

+- :recycle: `:recycle:` : with `env:` prefix.
+  - when set new development environment.
+- :gift: `:gift:` : with `feat:` prefix.
+  - when create new feature.
+- ✅ `:white_check_mark:` : with `test:` prefix.
+  - when adding tests.
+- 🐛 `:bug:` : with `fix:` prefix.
+  - when fixing a bug.
+- :memo: `:memo:` : with `docs:` prefix.
+  - when add document.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).